e100/makerplane-configs/INSTALL.md

 I use an app on my phone that acts as a keyboard.
 Handy to use in the airplane should you need a keyboard for some reason

-## Install snapcraft
+## Optional - Install snapcraft
-I prefer to deploy pyEFIS and FIX-Gateway as snaps.
-Ideally the MakerPlane community will some day publish snaps so you can install the software with `snap install pyefis` but until then you can make your own snaps.<br>
-With snaps you could, for example, compile and test future updates at home, then copy the new snaps to a flash drive and update your airplane when you get there.
-If something goes wrong, snap's versioning allows you to easily revert the change too!<br>
+This is only needed if you want to make your own snaps for development purposes.

 Install snapcraft:
 ```
 snap install snapcraft --classic